mialang/mia/README.md

 // Similar to Python, but designed to be lighter

 //----- shortest way
-print "Hello, "World!" // function call with no braces
+print "Hello, World!" // function call with no braces

 //----- using a variable hw
 hw = "Hello, World!"  // assign can create var